VinceECN/OSCILATE/README.md

 # Nonlinear systems considered
-The proposed code allows the application of the Method of Multiple Scales (MMS) to nonlinear equations and systems of $N$ coupled nonlinear equations of the form
+This package allows the application of the **Method of Multiple Scales** (MMS) to nonlinear equations and systems of $N$ coupled nonlinear equations of the form

 $$
 \begin{cases}